google-parfait/tensorflow-federated/docs/design/tracing.md

 this new `Selection`.

-Tracing continues because each dunder methods return a `Value`, stamping out every operation in the body of the function which causes one of the overriden dunder methods to be invoked.
+Tracing continues because each dunder methods return a `Value`, stamping out every operation in the body of the function which causes one of the overridden dunder methods to be invoked.

 ### Constructing the AST